jet-c-21/Intelligent-Laptop/README.md

 ```

 ### Try your model
-> The accuracy of your model is base on the amount of master data
+> The accuracy of your model is base on the variety of the master data
 ```
 Jet, what do you want do?
 1 - record master data